rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 *It can take a long time to prepare a system for migration to a cloud environment.
 There is a chance that the production codebase has changed during that time.
 This post offers a simple solution for identifying and merging such changes.
 The post is very specific to Azure migration and is unlikely to be of interest in any other context.*

 Our cloud migration project took 3 months from taking a snapshot of all production databases to making the code fully compatible with Azure SQL.
-In the meantime, the SQL code in production changed in a few places.
-We simply assumed that [there may also be any number of unknown changes](https://en.wikipedia.org/wiki/Universal_precautions) that have to be merged into the migration code and performed full code comparison before the final merge and deployment to Azure.
+In the meantime, the SQL code in production changed to keep up with customer requests and bug fixes.
+We decided to ignore the changes until the very end of migration to compared and merged the entire codebase in a single sweep.
+The decision was based on the [universal precaution approach](https://en.wikipedia.org/wiki/Universal_precautions) because there could also be any number of untracked changes.

+This diagram illustrates the relationship between DB codebase and the Git repository as a timeline.

 ![process diagram deployment](process-diagram-dep.png)

 ## Background

-The system consisted of two types of MS SQL databases: customer and shared (central) databases.
+The system consisted of two types of MS SQL databases: *customer* and *shared* (central) databases.

 Every customer had a separate DB with a standardized schema and identical (in theory) codebase.
 Every shared DB had a different schema and codebase.
-All DBs were tightly interlinked via cross-DB SQL queries.
+All databases were tightly interlinked via cross-DB SQL queries.

 ![cust vs shared](cust-vs-shared.png)

 #### Customer databases

-*Customer DBs* have data specific to a single customer, but share the same code base.
-In practice, there are minute difference in their code as well. **We are only concerned with the differences that affect AZ compatibility and can safely ignore any other differences.**
+*Customer DBs* had data specific to a single customer, but shared the same codebase.
+In practice, there were minute differences in the codebase as well.
+E.g. customer-specific code and accumulation of Dev-Ops errors.

+**Only the differences affecting AZ compatibility would have to be identified and merged.**

-Naming convention:
+Naming conventions:

 * `c_4vallees_base` - the original customer DB snapshot taken for development
-* `c_4vallees_model` - a copy of snapshot customer DB modified for AZ
+* `c_4vallees_model` - *c_4vallees_base* modified for AZ
-* `c_4vallees` - the latest production copy of the same customer DB
+* `c_4vallees` - the latest copy from production
 * `c_8hdke93`, `c_a83hdk2`, `c_hdj3ud5` - the latest production copies of other customer DBs

 #### Shared databases

-*Shared DBs* have function and code that are specific to that DB only.
+*Shared DBs* have schema and code that are specific to each DB.
 No code is shared between them.

 * `central`, `helpdesk`, `reporting` - latest production copies
 * `central_base`, `helpdesk_base`, `reporting_base` - original snapshots taken for development (before any AZ modifications)

-## What compares to what
+## Merge sequence

-So we take 3 sets of T-SQL code from DBs:
+We start with 3 sets of T-SQL code for each database:
 * `base` - the original snapshot before AZ mods
 * `model` - a modified snapshot that works on AZ
 * `prod` - the latest copy from production